yeetzone/docker-dontstarvetogether/README.md

 - [x] World presets including caves.
 - [x] Mods and custom mod-configuration.
 - [x] Connected worlds via sharding.
+- [x] Control the server directly on the CLI.
 - [ ] World-persistence on container destruction.
 - [ ] Automatic update of the game and mods.
 - [ ] Sharing game and mod-files between instances.